-High School Equivalency Courses
+High School Equivalency (HSE) Courses

 Students who have a high school diploma but need to improve reading, writing, or math skills to enter an academic or workforce training program qualify for a basic skills course by testing below the twelfth-grade level in one of those areas.
 Students who need assistance with college or career placement exams, such as the TABE (Test for Adult Basic Education), TSIA2 (Texas Success Initiative), TEAS (Test of Essential Academic Skills), or ASVAB (Armed Services Vocational Aptitude Battery), can take the basic skills course to prepare for the examination.
 College students enroll in the Non-Course Based Option of the course: Math 0030 and/or English 0030.

-English as a Second Language Courses
+English as a Second Language (ESL) Courses

-English language learners can attend class to improve reading and writing skills in English.
+English language learners can attend class to improve speaking, reading, and writing skills in English.
 Students in this program cannot be enrolled in high school.
 ESL classes offer basic to advanced English instruction, have a diverse population, and students have access to an online program for additional instruction outside of class.

-Integrated Education and Training Courses
+Integrated Education and Training (IET) Courses

 Students interested in an Allied Health Course, such as Certified Nurse Aide, Medical Billing and Coding, Clinical Medical Assistant, Medication Aide, Dental Assisting, Pharmacy Tech, Electrocardiograph (EKG) Technician, Phlebotomy Technician, Emergency Medical Technician (EMT), or Medical Administrative Assistant, can qualify for financial and academic support through the AEL Program.
 This program under AEL is called Integrated Education and Training (IET).
 Students attend the training classes for the Allied Health area, which is organized through Texarkana College’s Community and Business Program, and they also attend AEL classes to improve basic skills in reading, language, and math.
 The lessons are contextualized to assist with the Allied Health course.
-In addition, the students receive online workforce preparation training.
+In addition, the students receive workforce preparation training.
 These courses range from eight weeks to sixteen weeks in length, and the training with certifications can provide individuals with immediate job placement in the local healthcare industry.
-Students must complete an application, take a TABE11/12 assessment in reading and sign a contract that obligates the students to four hours a week of AEL instructional time in addition to the Allied Health Course time.
+Students must complete an application, take a TABE11/12 assessment in reading, and sign a contract that obligates the students to four hours a week of AEL instructional time in addition to the Allied Health Course time.